amitpal16181/amitpal16181/README.md

 - 👋 Hi, I’m Amit Pal
-- 👀 I’m interested in ...  learning new things especially if things belong to problem solving.
+- 👀 I’m interested in ...  learning new things especially when they belong to problem solving.
 - 🌱 I’m currently learning ...
 C++,JAVA,Git,Web Development
 - 💞️ I’m looking to collaborate on ...
 Web development and JAVA Projects to learn faster
 - 💞️ I’m looking to collaborate on ...
 Will tell when intrested...........